FVolral/SD-FeedBackMachine/README.md

 - Text boxes, props
   - Post processing effects can be added onto frames that are written to disk.
 Maybe used for creating interesting videos.

+## Installation
+Copy the python script into the stable-diffusion-webui\scripts folder. ffmpeg needs to be installed and available on %path%, i.e. you should be able to run it from the command line from any folder.
+You should run img2img at least once by itself to make sure the output folders have been created.

 ## Explanation of settings:
 ### Video formats:
  Create GIF, webM or MP4 file from the series of images.
 Regardless, .bat files will be created with the right options to make the videos at a later time.